 (e) The review committee shall operate under bylaws created and approved by the city council.

 Section 18.
-Alcohol License Tax Bond.
+Alcohol License Tax Bond and Liability Insurance.

 (a) It shall be the duty of each person subject to a license fee, privilege tax, or excise tax imposed by this article to deliver to the city a surety bond conditioned to promptly pay to said city all such amounts as are required to be paid to said city backed by a State Licensed Insurance or Bonding Company and approved by the City Clerk-Treasurer under the terms of this article, or any amendment hereto, and any other amount which may become due to the city for any licensee fee, privilege tax, or excise tax becoming due after the date of the bond.
 The amount of the bond shall be $10,000.00 for each location of the person's business that is engaging in activity with respect to which a license or excise tax under this article is imposed.
 Such a bond must remain in place continuously during the entire period that the person is subject to a license fee, privilege tax, or excise tax imposed by this article.